aquasecurity/trivy-operator/docs/design/design_vuln_scan_job_in_same_namespace_of_workload.md

 > When a pod(`nginx-65b78bbbd4-nb5kl`) comes into running state from above deployment then pod will
 > have these env var to get access to ECR registry: `AWS_REGION`, `AWS_ROLE_ARN`, `AWS_WEB_IDENTITY_TOKEN_FILE`

-To scan the `nginx` deployment, starboard-operator create following scan job in `poc-ns` namespace.
-And starboard-operator will monitor this job, and it will parse the result based on completion state of job.
+To scan the `nginx` deployment, trivy-operator create following scan job in `poc-ns` namespace.
+And trivy-operator will monitor this job, and it will parse the result based on completion state of job.
 This job will run with same service account(`poc-sa`) of workload.